PurduePL/purduepl.github.io/.github/ISSUE_TEMPLATE/ADD_PURPL_MEMBER.md

 <!--
 What section you would like to be listed under:
-Alumni, Grad Student, Postdoc, Faculty
+Alumni, Undergraduate, Grad Student, Postdoc, Faculty -->
--->

 ### Website Link